 As the population increases, more waste is being produced, which often ends up in landfills.
 One way to help reduce this is by creating eco-friendly packaging that can be used again and again.

 Perhaps your packaging could transform into something else once it’s been used.
 For example, a glass bottle that doubles up as a vase after it’s served its original purpose.
 You could even include instructions on the packaging for how to reuse it, so consumers know exactly how to get the most out of the materials.
-Adding a simple beer or wine bottle label is an easy way to achieve this.
+Adding a simple beer labels or wine bottle label is an easy way to achieve this.

 2. Plantable Packaging